ADF Logo

 But the board abruptly reversed course and announced it would no longer inform parents when the books were taught, let alone allow them to opt their children out.

-This decision to exclude parents from important decisions about their children’s education violated both Maryland law and the U.S. Constitution, but the school board seemingly did not care.
+This decision to exclude parents from important decisions about their children’s education and religious upbringing violated both Maryland law and the U.S. Constitution, but the school board seemingly did not care.
 One board member defended the decision by saying that opting children out because the books “offend[] your religious rights or your family values or your core beliefs is just telling [your] kid, ‘Here’s another reason to hate another person.’”

 But the fact is that there is nothing hateful about the truths that God created each of us either male or female, that sex cannot be changed, and that marriage is between one man and one woman.
 Living by these truths is much more loving than living by lies.

 Unfortunately, a federal district court and a federal appellate court both ruled in favor of the school board.
 Becket appealed to the U.S. Supreme Court, and in January 2025, the Court agreed to hear the case, Mahmoud v.
 Taylor.
+Alliance Defending Freedom filed an amicus brief in support of the parents.

-Protecting parental rights
+Protecting religious freedom preserves parental rights

 Lindsey Barr served as a full-time teacher at Bryan County Schools in Georgia for 10 years, and in January 2022, she was hired as a substitute teacher.
 During that year, she mostly subbed at McAllister Elementary School, where two of her children attended.

 At the beginning of the 2022-23 school year, she learned of a new book depicting same-sex couples expecting children that was going to be read to every class.
-As a devout Christian, Lindsey believes that marriage is between one man and one woman, and she didn’t want her young children to be read a book that contradicted this deeply held religious belief.
+As a devout Christian, Lindsey believes that marriage is between one man and one woman, and as a parent, she didn’t want her young children to be read a book that contradicted this deeply held religious belief.

 Lindsey asked the school principal to let her excuse her children from this reading time.
 The next day, she was unable to access the Bryan County Schools portal she used to accept substitute teaching assignments.
 And five days later, the school told her that they had terminated her ability to substitute at any Bryan County school.